 How do I sign my contract if I have an LLC?

 This is something I see done incorrectly all the time!
-I’m a stickler about this one — so much so that I dedicated an entire module to it in my course, Fearlessly Legal™.
+I’m a stickler about this one — so much so that I dedicated several video trainings about it in my Ultimate Bundle program.

 Because if you don’t sign your contracts the right way, you could actually be exposing yourself personally — even if you have an LLC.